 The Forest Service may also enter into cooperative agreements with private landowners to operate, develop, and maintain any portion of the Trail within or outside a federally administered area.
-These agreements are subject to tribal consultation, and many include provisions for limited financial assistance to encourage participation in the acquisition, protection, operation, development, or maintenance of the Trail (16 U.S.C.
-1246 (h) (1)).
-Private landowners may also participate in the site certification process described in this plan in chapter 2.
+These agreements many include provisions for limited financial assistance to encourage participation in the acquisition, protection, operation, development, or maintenance of the Trail (16 U.S.C.
+1246 (h)(1)).
+Private landowners may also participate in the site certification process described in this plan in chapter 4.